Bayesian Preference Learning for Test-Time Steerable Reward Models: Experiments

-\paragraph{Multi-objective test-time steerability} We study ICRM's capacity to balance conflicting objectives via test-time steering.
-We select \textit{Safety-Should-Respond} and \textit{Safety-Should-Refuse} subsets of ``Safety'' domain of RM-Bench, comprising benign and adversarial prompts, respectively.
-We construct $\mathcal{C}$ by mixing demonstrations from these sources with a ratio $\alpha \in [0, 1]$, representing the proportion of helpfulness examples.
-By sweeping $\alpha$ across varying $N$, we map the Pareto frontier for responsiveness and refusal.
+\paragraph{Multi-objective steerability.} We use the \textit{Safety-Should-Respond} and \textit{Safety-Should-Refuse} subsets of the RM-Bench Safety domain, corresponding to benign and adversarial prompts.
+We construct $\mathcal{C}$ by mixing demonstrations from the two subsets with ratio $r \in [0,1]$, where $r$ denotes the proportion of helpfulness examples.
+For each $N$, we trace the Pareto frontier and report hypervolume \citep[HV]{zitzler1999evolutionary} relative to $(0.0,0.0)$.
+HV is reported only for methods that induce a frontier, since static RMs correspond to single operating points.